Susanaecorreia/Election_Analysis/READMEfinal.md

 # Overview of Election Audit:
   ## Explain the purpose of this election audit analysis.

-      The purpose of this analysis is to get data for the election outcomes.
+      The purpose of this analysis is to get data to show the election outcomes.

 # Election-Audit Results:
   ## Using a bulleted list, address the following election outcomes.
 Use images or examples of your code as support where necessary.